Monday, June 16, 2025

 Thomas, Spencer, Percy

-We went from living next to the track
+We went from living next to the tracks

 To having train front property